 Since its development, several metro Detroit law enforcement agencies have requested assistance in developing their own bicycle patrol units.
 The WSUPD Bicycle Patrol Unit has served as a model for the cities of Detroit, Roseville, Grosse Pointe Park and Farmington, and as security for Henry Ford Hospital and the Fox Theatre district.

-Each canine officer and his partner undergo extensive training before hitting the road.
+The canine officer and his partner have undergone extensive training before hitting the road.
 They also train regularly with members of the Detroit Police Department and Federal Reserve Police K-9 units.
-Each officer has a patrol car specially outfitted to accommodate his partner.
+The K-9 officer has a patrol car specially outfitted to accommodate his partner.

 In 2017, the Wayne State University Police Department added a mounted unit to its patrols.
 Officers patrol campus atop a horse, providing a unique way to interact with the community.
 Mounted officers also assist with special events throughout the city of Detroit, including parades and sporting events.
 They provide a source of excitement and curiosity to visitors of campus and Midtown.